ipsamitt/hobgoblins/index.md

 ## Data Collection

-We gathered our data from https://www.kaggle.com/datasets/grubenm/austin-weather.
-The weather data is a subset of the overall Austin Bike Shares Trip mobile app database https://www.kaggle.com/datasets/jboysen/austin-bike.
+We gathered our data from [https://www.kaggle.com/datasets/grubenm/austin-weather](https://www.kaggle.com/datasets/grubenm/austin-weather).
+This dataset contained years' worth of data on humidity, visbility, sea level pressure, dew point, temperature, and wind mph values.
+Therefore it would have a lot of information available for us to examine and determine what is best to create a weather classification model.
+The weather data is a subset of the overall Austin Bike Shares Trip mobile app database: [https://www.kaggle.com/datasets/jboysen/austin-bike](https://www.kaggle.com/datasets/jboysen/austin-bike).
 The data is provided as a CSV file, so we downloaded the file and worked with it locally.

 ```python